-If you are 16 to 25 years old and live within travelling distance of Burgess and Brockwell Parks, come along to one or more of our UP&RUNNING sessions this summer.
+If you are aged 12 or older and live within travelling distance of King’s College London (Denmark Hill Campus), come along to one or more of our UP&RUNNING sessions this autumn.

-Eight free sessions will run every Saturday from July 14th 2018, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!
+Five free sessions will run every day from Monday 22nd October 2018, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!